badoo/lsd/README.md

 lsd_server_dir/category_name/category_name-2016-12-01_000011
 lsd_server_dir/category_name/category_name_current => lsd_server_dir/category_name/category_name-2016-12-01_000011
 ```

+When threshold comes and `_000012` file is created, LSD atomically switches symlink to it.

-In this case consumer can process all files except one that is pointed by `_current` symlink (because LSD writes to it).
+In this case consumer can process all files younger than one that is pointed by  `_current` symlink

-When threshold comes and `_000012` file is created, LSD switches symlink to it.
+(because LSD is writing to it or has already created next one, but didn't switch symlink yet).

-We have some consumer libraries:
+We have some consumer libraries (will be published soon):
 - PHP
 - Go
 - Java

-(will be published soon)

 # Configuration
 Configuration is taken from `conf/lsd.conf` by default, but you can specify custom config with `-c <path>`